Translating Islands: A Reading and Conversation

 The Skylight Room (9100), CUNY Graduate Center 365 5th Ave, NYC.
 Free and open to all.
 Registration required.

-Join us for a reading and conversation with Nicole Cecilia Delgado and Urayoán Noel who will discuss Delgado’s artist book adjacent islands/islas adyacentes (Ugly Duckling Presse/DoubleCross Press/La Impresora, 2022), translated by Noel, as it engages questions of writing, translation, memory, decolonization, ecology, and the materiality of book and the islandscapes and geographies it embodies.
-The conversation will emphasize bookmaking as an ecofeminist, collaborative practice of community that links the Puerto Rican archipelago to the Caribbean and the hemisphere, including New York.
-Following the conversation, Delgado and Noel will read from the book.
-Free and open to all, please register to attend here.
-Books will be available for sale at the event.
+Enjoy the video of this reading and conversation with Nicole Cecilia Delgado and Urayoán Noel who discuss Delgado’s artist book adjacent islands/islas adyacentes (Ugly Duckling Presse/DoubleCross Press/La Impresora, 2022), translated by Noel, as it engages questions of writing, translation, memory, decolonization, ecology, and the materiality of book and the islandscapes and geographies it embodies.

 Participants